How to help children deal with divorce or separation

 If mediation fails, either parent can apply through the courts for a Child Arrangement Order (previously known as a Contact Order).
 This should always be a last resort.

 Before an application can be made, parents will need to prove they have attempted mediation and should get legal advice from a lawyer specialising in family law or visit their local Citizens Advice centre.

 A Child Arrangement Order is a legally binding agreement that specifies:

 - who will have contact with the child

-The court will only make an Arrangements Order (rather than make no Order) where they believe it would be better for the child to do so.
+The court will only make an Arrangement Order (rather than make no Order) where they believe it would be better for the child to do so.

 Before they can see a judge, the family will be allocated a Children and Family Court Advisory and Support Service (Cafcass) officer.
 The Cafcass officer will work with the family to assess any risks to the children and consider whether a decision can be made through mediation.